Table of Contents

 We added them to the list of the worst dog breeds for first-time owners because these canines can be very wary of strangers, which could be a problem if you get lots of visitors to your home.

-This breed will take over, as they do like to have things their own way.
+This breed will take over, as they do like to have things their own way if not handled by an experienced owner.

 8. Akita

-The Akita is such a powerful dog, and it originated in Japan.
-It’s a large dog and is very strong, with strong instincts to guard.
+The Akita is a large dog and is very powerful, with strong instincts to guard.

-Their temperament can also change very quickly – one minute, they can be calm and restful, and the next minute they can become aggressive.
+They do like to be in control, and their temperament can also change very quickly—one minute, they can be calm and restful, and the next minute they can become aggressive.

 This breed will require a great amount of commitment, and if you cannot guarantee that, this breed should definitely be avoided.